allemanfredi/thunder/README.md

     * an owner can receive a rating from 0 to 5 (understand how much it impacts on reputation)
     * if the person who makes the PR evaluates the owner who has successfully merged, the reputation of the person who made the PR is decreased
     * `currentOnwerRepoReputation += (issueBounty * ownerRepoNumberOfPullRequestCorrectlyPayed) - (issueBounty * ownerRepoNumberOfPullRequestNotCorrectlyPayed` => this encourages users to do well because the more bad they do the harder it will be to gain reputation
+    * if a repoOwner does not close the issues in the established time or merges without communicating it to the smart contract => `currentOnwerRepoReputation -= issueBounty * (ownerRepoNumberOfPullRequestNotCorrectlyPayed + 1)`
+    * __BIGGEST PROBLEMS__:
+      - repoOwner merge with extension off => can be solved by using an oracle for calling Github API in order to check if the PR has been merged
+      - repoOwner can visualize the PR commits, copy the code and reject the PR => i still don't know how to solve it, maybe user can evaluate the repoOwner badly without getting back Ethers.
+Probabilistically speaking, users with good reputation will not do this kind of thing but it's possible.